-The City owns and operates the City Hall, the Police Department, and the Fire/EMS Station.
+Property owned and operated by the city of Lumpkin include City Hall, the Police Department, and the Fire/EMS Station.

 Regarding critical facilities, the City of Lumpkin operates one water system.
-The City has five wells.
+The city has five wells.
 Of the five, only two are active: one on Reservoir Street and one on Troutman Street.
 The Lumpkin water system has the capacity for current and future demand.

 Table 3: Water & Sewer Service by City and County

-City/County Services Provided Water Source Number of Water Connections
+City/County Services Provided Water Source Number of Water Connections Stewart County Water Ground 420 Lumpkin Water & Sewer (W)Ground (S) Oxidation Pond 567 Richland Water & Sewer (W)Ground (S) Oxidation Pond 563

-Stewart County W G 400

-Lumpkin В G 645

-Richland В G 620

-Source: Local Government Survey 2012
+Source: Local Government Survey 2021